naaivvv/light_intensity_prediction_app/README.md

 ---

-*The jupyter file can be run on both Local Device and Google COLAB*
+*You can run the Jupyter Notebook file on both a local device and Google Colab.*